 David S. Greenberg

-David concentrates his practice on regulatory issues related to the Affordable Care Act, the False Claims Act, the Anti-Kickback Statute, the Stark Laws, managed care laws, state licensure, self-disclosures, reimbursement and payment, and participation in Medicare, Medicaid, and other government health care programs.
-He is experienced in conducting internal investigations and representing health care companies in state and federal audits, enforcement actions, False Claims Act investigations, and litigation.
+David also focuses on regulatory and compliance matters involving the Affordable Care Act, the Anti-Kickback Statute, the No Surprises Act, the Stark Laws, managed care laws, state licensure, self-disclosures, reimbursement and payment, and participation in Medicare, Medicaid, and other government health care programs.
+He conducts internal investigations and represents health care companies in state and federal audits, enforcement actions, False Claims Act investigations, and litigation.

 David regularly speaks and writes on legal issues impacting the health care industry.
-He is lead editor of the Practising Law Institute treatise Health Care Litigation and Risk Management Answer Book and is a contributing author to the Bloomberg Law treatise: Health Care Fraud and Abuse: Practical Perspectives.
+He is editor-in-chief of Health Care Counsel, which provides industry executives with practical information for complying with and succeeding within the myriad of federal and state laws impacting the provision of health care.
+Additionally, he is the lead editor of the Practising Law Institute treatise Health Care Litigation and Risk Management Answer Book and is a contributing author to the Bloomberg Law treatise: Health Care Fraud and Abuse: Practical Perspectives.

-- Representing a health care provider in a multi-million dollar reimbursement dispute with the TRICARE program.
+- Representing a national urgent care provider in a credentialing and reimbursement dispute with an insurer.

 - Counseling a national physician practice company on fraud and abuse and compliance matters.